 Organizations interested in requesting funds are strongly recommended to download the informational webinar; access the recording and slides here.

-For those invited to apply, grant writing support requests will be due by December 11, 2017.
-There will also be a GeMS applicant webinar available to organizations invited to apply.
+For those invited to apply, grant writing support requests were due by December 11, 2017.
+There was also a GeMS applicant webinar available to organizations invited to apply.

 Resources for Applicants